 We have a range of evidence based cascadable trainings for practitioners who work with children and families; from health visitors, family workers, midwives, community children’s nurses, peer breastfeeding supporters, schools and foster carers to firefighters.
 The trainings work across agencies, providing a shared language and approach as well as a sustainable method across the workforce with cascadable trainings.

-There are four comprehensive resource packs to support the work of practitioners: for those who work antenatally, in the early years, in the school years or in foster care and adoption.
+There are four comprehensive resource packs to support the work of practitioners: for those who work antenatally, in the early years, in the school years (all available in a print version or an e version) or in foster care and adoption.
+They are designed as a distance learning resource, with case studies and reflective questions to support moving theory to practice.
+They include and build on the information from the 2 Day Foundation Training.

 We have cascadable facilitation training to run our range of face to face courses for parents and foster carers: the 5 session antenatal course, the 6 session postnatal course, the 8 session postnatal Plus course, the 10 session course for all parents of children aged 6 months to 18 years, the 10 session courses for parents of children with disabilities or ASD, the 10 session course for adoptive parents, the 12 session course for foster carers.